ePages-de/epages-devportal/_posts/2020/2020-12-10-how-to-structure-css-classes.md

 ### SUIT CSS

-**Suit CSS** focuses on supporting especially the UI component-based web application development, e.g. [React](https://reactjs.org/){:target="_blank"}, [Ember](https://emberjs.com/){:target="_blank"}, and [Angular](https://angular.io/){:target="_blank"}.
+**Suit CSS** especially focuses on supporting the UI component-based web application development, e.g. [React](https://reactjs.org/){:target="_blank"}, [Ember](https://emberjs.com/){:target="_blank"}, and [Angular](https://angular.io/){:target="_blank"}.
-Regarding the [SUIT CSS naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md){:target="_blank"} we use double hyphens to indicate a component modifier, e.g. `.AuthorCard--example`, and a single hyphen to indicate a component descendant, e.g. `.AuthorCard-image`.
+Regarding the [SUIT CSS naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md){:target="_blank"}, we at ePages use double hyphens to indicate a component modifier, e.g. `.AuthorCard--example`, and a single hyphen to indicate a component descendant, e.g. `.AuthorCard-image`.
-Components, modifiers, and descendants names are written in camelCase, and component names start with a capital.
+Component, modifier, and descendant names are written in camelCase, and component names start with a capital.

 But now we get to the interesting part: Nicolas Gallagher added a different type of class called "helper" or "utility" class.
-You can add this class on any element within a component to provide low-level structural or positional traits, beginning with the prefix of `u-`, e.g. `.u-fullSize`.
+You can add this class to any element within a component to provide low-level structural or positional traits, beginning with the prefix `u-`, e.g. `.u-fullSize`.
-Another addition is to have states classes which are reflecting changes to a component state, they always begin with `is-`, e.g. `.is-empty`.
+Another addition is to have state classes which are reflecting changes to a component state.
+These always begin with `is-`, e.g. `.is-empty`.

 ```
 .u-utilityName {}